Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means an idea or concept that provides mental stimulation or contemplation.
-The phrase is figurative and does not involve literal food.
+The idiom is figurative and does not involve literal food.

 Origin: